oneapi-src/oneDNN/doc/primitives/rnn.md

       Extension(AMX) support.

 2. **GPU**
-    - No support for GRU.
+    - No support for AUGRU.
     - No support for Peephole LSTM and Projection LSTM.
     - Bias must always be present (that is, the corresponding memory descriptor argument cannot be zero memory descriptor when the RNN operation